310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehe.
-Here we go, Red Ogre-san!
-We will rescue the surfboard~♪
+fufu. here we go, mr. red ogre! we will rescue the surfboard~♪
 {% endbubble %}

 {% bubble Kuro %}